Latvians and Baltic Germans in Corner Brook, Newfoundland: Corner Brook

 Learning enough English to get along was key.
 The children started school immediately and learned English quickly; they were placed in classrooms with the local children and expected to learn as if by osmosis.
 Most tell the same story: in their first set of exams, they excelled in math and failed in all courses that required the English language.
-A few months later they had caught up and were doing well in all subjects.
+A few months later, they had caught up and were doing well in all subjects.
 The men learned English quickly, mostly on the job, but also by going to movies, reading dime store novels and taking instruction given by a couple of local teachers.
-Some of the women who stayed at home didn't ever master the English language, but most became fluent though retaining definite accents.
+Some of the women who stayed at home didn't ever master the English language; however, most became fluent, though retaining definite accents.

 The men worked primarily in three local businesses, North Star Cement, Atlantic Gypsum and W. J. Lundrigan's Limited.
 The first group of immigrants was involved in building and managing the cement and gypsum plants and they soon invited other Balts and Germans to immigrate to provide management and production expertise and to train local workers.
-The Lundrigan group of companies specialized in construction and were the main builders of bridges, roads and many institutional buildings not only around Corner Brook but also around the island.
+The Lundrigan group of companies specialized in construction and were the main builders of bridges, roads and many institutional buildings; the company built roads not only around Corner Brook, but also around the island.
 Ernests Leja's expertise in pre-stressed concrete was crucial to this development.
 Two of the women had dental practices in Corner Brook.
 Most of the women were not employed, or worked for a short time only to help support their families.

-Corner Brook in the early 1950s was an industrial town centred on a paper mill, at the time owned and operated by Bowater's, a company based in England.
-In the late 1940s Bowater's recruited Baltic experts, who had been identified in the United Nations refugee camps as experts in paper production.
+In the early 1950s, Corner Brook was an industrial town centred on a paper mill, at the time owned and operated by Bowater's, a company based in England.
+In the late 1940s, Bowater's recruited Baltic experts, who had been identified in the United Nations refugee camps as experts in paper production.
 These families (Bērziņš, Buliņš and Langins) were able to emigrate out of Germany before Confederation and were already in Corner Brook when the others arrived.

 Most of the adult Baltic immigrants interacted with local people at work, in commercial establishments and in their neighbourhoods.
 They were friendly and passed the time of day, but they didn't become close friends with many local people.
 Their social lives were centered in the Baltic community where they shared a common heritage and common concerns.
 Some individuals participated in local activities, joining a church choir, drama club, a local orchestra, creating a ski club, badminton club or the rod and gun club.
 Others did not participate at all and a few learned almost no English.